pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ![PAM User - Roles](/docs/images/PAM-02-User-2.png)

-A `Global Administrator` must also have a Credential Managemnt Group associated.
+A `Global Administrator` must also have at least one Credential Manager Group associated.

 ![PAM User - Credential Manager Groups](/docs/images/PAM-02-User-3.png)

 Finally, for the user define an ApiKey.
 Initially when it is created the ID is zero (0).
-When the user is saved the ApiKey is created as a target account and the ID will change to a different value
+When the user is saved the ApiKey is created as a target account, and the ID will change to a different value

 ![PAM User - ApiKey](/docs/images/PAM-02-User-4.png)

 ## PAM-02: ApiKey

 The ApiKey created when the user is created is a standard ApiKey.
-In the example here, the length and age of teh ApiKey is updated, such that it is automatically updated when it reaches a defined age.
+In the example here, the length and age of the ApiKey is updated, such that it is automatically updated when it reaches a defined age.

 The ApiKey is used when the `PAM User` connector is requesting a password update for a PAM user.